 There are two formulas to determine the amount of the obligation.
 If you and your spouse have no children, the higher formula will apply.
 If there are children of the marriage, the lower formula will apply, but only if the maintenance payor is paying child support to the other spouse who has the children as the custodial parent.
 Otherwise the higher formula will apply.

 Lower Formula

-1. Multiply Maintenance Payor's Income by 20%.
+- 1. Multiply Maintenance Payor's Income by 20%. - 2.
+Multiply Maintenance Payee's Income by 25%.

-2. Multiply Maintenance Payee's Income by 25%.
+Subtract Maintenance Payee's Income from 40% of Combined Income = Result 2.